 If you are looking for luxurious, but environment-friendly accommodation in Cambodia, definitely check Jaya House RiverPark in Siem Reap!

 Dining on the edge of the cliff

 Limalimo Lodge rests at almost 3.000 meters above sea level.
 The best panoramic views of the mountains are reserved for the large central terrace attached to the restaurant and bar area.
-It is a spectacular place to enjoy the plentiful breakfast, the afternoon carrot cake with spiced tea, or surprisingly tasty Ethiopian Syrah in the evenings.
+It is a spectacular place to enjoy the plentiful breakfast, the afternoon carrot cake with spiced tea, or the surprisingly tasty Ethiopian Syrah in the evenings.

 All meals and beverages are included at Limalimo Lodge (except for imported premium drinks).
 Lunches and dinners are fixed menus of simple, elegantly served Western food with locally sourced produce.
-They could replace it with typical Ethiopian injera-wats combination on request.
+They could replace it with a typical Ethiopian injera-wats combination on request.
 For the romantics, it is possible to arrange to eat at the hidden forest location.
 For hikers, lunch packages are available.